Documentation

 Tier

-Every scenario has a pricing tier — Economy, Standard or Premium — which selects the provider stack we use for that scenario and scales the per-call rate accordingly.
-See Billing for the rate card.
+Every scenario runs on a pricing tier — Economy, Standard, Premium or Enterprise — which selects the provider stack we use for that scenario and scales the per-call rate accordingly.
+The project sets a default tier (Standard unless you change it); a scenario can override it.
+See Billing and the pricing page for the rate card.

-Most projects start on Standard (the default) and only move scenarios up or down when they have a reason — Economy for high-volume FAQ, Premium for high-stakes sales.
+Most projects stay on Standard and only move scenarios up or down with a reason — Economy for high-volume FAQ, Premium or Enterprise for high-stakes sales.
+Enterprise also includes enterprise-level support and an SLA.

 Testing

 Every scenario you build is testable in the browser before you connect a phone number.
-The Test caller in the Live tab spins up a WebRTC session against the current scenario; you can step through edge cases, the platform records every test call and you replay them later.
-Test calls are not billed.
+The Test call card on the project Overview spins up a WebRTC session against the current scenario; you can step through edge cases, and every test call is recorded and playable afterwards.
+Test calls are free during your trial and never require a wallet top-up.

 Where to go next